 Teachers will be introduced to various teaching strategies and methods that promote the implementation of alignment of curriculum, instruction, and materials to content and performance standards.
-This year teachers will take part in three 3-day trainings with qualified Apple instructors.
-Teacher collaboration days will be used to align curriculum, improve instructional strategies and train on supplemental materials to meet the content standards.
+This year teachers took part in 2 trainings prior to the start of the school year.
+One training was a follow-up to Responsibility Centered Discipline Teacher and the second training was on "Rebounding" after the school closures.
+Collaboration days will be used to align curriculum, improve instructional strategies and train on supplemental materials to meet the content standards.